DECtape

 A TU56 dual DECtape unit for a DEC PDP-11.
 Note the 6-armed "starfish" hubs holding circular white tape reels in place.
 The vertical aluminium block above each pair of tape reels holds the read/write heads.

-DECtape, originally called Microtape, is a magnetic tape data storage medium used with many Digital Equipment Corporation computers, including the PDP-6, PDP-8, LINC-8, PDP-9, PDP-10, PDP-11, PDP-12, and the PDP-15.
+DECtape, originally called Microtape, is a magnetic tape data storage medium used with many Digital Equipment Corporation computers, including the PDP-1, PDP-4, PDP-6, PDP-8, LINC-8, PDP-9, PDP-10, PDP-11, PDP-12, and the PDP-15.
 On DEC's 32-bit systems, VAX/VMS support for it was implemented but did not become an official part of the product lineup.

 DECtapes are 3/4 in wide, and formatted into blocks of data that can each be read or written individually.
 Each tape stores 184K 12-bit PDP-8 words or 144K 18-bit words (equivalent to 276 kilobytes).
 Block size is 128 12-bit words (for the 12-bit machines), or 256 18-bit words for the other machines (16, 18, 32, or 36-bit systems).

 From a programming point of view, because the system is block-oriented and allows random seeking, DECtape behaves like a very slow disk drive.